 The BBOP manuals hold a great deal of useful material to help Mozambican stakeholders and regulators to further clarify the role of each of the main actors in the process.

-- 96. Depending on the types of biodiversity affected under the main project, it may be possible that there are 'like for like' offsetting possibilities in more than one protected area.
+The forthcoming Biodiversity Offsets Toolkit of the World Bank will similarly be a good source of information.
+Depending on the types of biodiversity affected under the main project, it may be possible that there are like-for-like offsetting possibilities in more than one protected area.
 An example might be the case of the Niassa Reserve which is surrounded by a number of privately managed hunting areas.
-In cases like these it may be desirable to divide the offset among more than one CA, in order to take into account the potential impacts of unanticipated events (enhance sustainability through replicates), promote healthy competition, and to create opportunities for performance-based management. - 97.
-Privately managed conservation areas (the official hunting areas-coutadas-and game farms-fazendas) areas comprise nearly 50 percent of the land area within Mozambique's total protected area network.
+In cases like these it may be desirable to divide the offset among more than one PA, in order to take into account the potential impacts of unanticipated events (enhance sustainability through replicates), promote healthy competition, and to create opportunities for performance-based management.

+Privately managed conservation areas (the official hunting areas, coutadas, and game farms, fazendas) areas comprise nearly 65 percent of the land area within Mozambique's total protected area network.
 The strength of the private managers must not be overestimated however.
 Private operators suffer many of the same financial and technical restrictions that the government does.
-One illustrative statistic is that as of May, 2015, only four out of the 50 game farms in Mozambique have an approved management plan.
-There is much room for improvement and thus scope for additionality.
-And much scope for capacity building. - 98.
+One illustrative statistic is that as of May 2015, only four out of the 50 game farms in Mozambique have an approved management plan.
+There is much room for improvement and capacity building and thus scope for additionality.

 Institutional Capacity Building.
-Where the existing institutional capacity to carry out specific offset activities is lacking, it may be necessary to contract for technical assistance, to ensure that the appropriate protection and restoration functions can be carried out.
+Where the existing institutional capacity to carry out specific offset activities is lacking, it may be necessary to contract technical assistance, to ensure that appropriate protection and restoration functions can be carried out.
 There are a wide variety of potential partners to assist with implementation.
-Technical assistance may be carried out by either conservation professionals or NGO's with the requisite experience.
+Technical assistance may be carried out by either conservation professionals or NGOs with the requisite experience.
 One key task that needs to be carried out during the pilot phase is to develop templates for these agreements, in order that the necessary tenders can be easily launched when needed, and that quality standards for technical assistance be established and upheld.

-99. Biodiversity Offset Management Plan.
+Biodiversity Offset Management Plan.
 The key document to be elaborated is the Biodiversity Offset Management Plan (BOMP), which would describe the planned offset as well as all other biodiversity-related measures to be taken under the project.
 The BOMP will be an integral part of the Environmental Management Plan of the proposed project, but is mentioned as a separate report to ensure that the planned offset, as well as other biodiversity-related measures, receive sufficient attention.
 Once the biodiversity offset (as described in the BOMP) is approved as part of an official EMP, the regulatory responsibility for oversight of the offset (and all of the EMP) is taken over by the Environment Ministry.
-If the designated offset area is part of Mozambique's Conservation Area network, then ANAC would assume additional management oversight.
+If the designated offset area is part of Mozambique's Conservation Area network, then ANAC would assume management oversight.
 The funding mechanism will also need to be involved in monitoring and evaluation functions.
 All will need to develop additional technical capacity to fulfill these functions.
-The new draft EIA regulations postulate ongoing support from a specialist technical committee drawn from civil society experts in relevant fields that will support all other stakeholders through the mechanism of independent monitoring over time.
-The new regulations propose that costs of this independent specialist technical committee, which will be required for all A+ projects with environmental impacts, be written into EMP's and BOMP's as a fixed percentage of annual implementation costs.
-The current proposal is 7% but this number is still under discussion.

-100. There are several legal questions, some resolved, some still open:
+There are several legal questions, some resolved, some still open: